 Changes to High Powered Vehicles Restrictions

-On 1 March 2014, the definition of high powered vehicles changed for vehicles manufactured from 1 January 2010 onwards.
+On 1 March 2014, the definition of high powered vehicles changed for vehicles manufactured on or after 1 January 2010.
 This allows all types of vehicles, regardless of the number of cylinders, fuel type, being turbo or super charged, to be driven by provisional licence holders, on the condition that the vehicle power to weight ratio is not greater than 130 kilowatts per tonne in tare mass, and no modification is made to alter engine performance.

 For vehicles manufactured before 1 January 2010, a HPV is defined as a light vehicle (GVM 4500kg or less) that has: